joeltjames/NCAA/README.md

 Currently, the project is being developed only for the NCAA men's basketball statistics, but I hope to expand to include other sports in the near future.

 ## Next Steps
 Continue expanding the MBB features.
 Next immediate step after fully functional MBB features is to add an API.
+Also, need to store the information commonly accessed and only update it, rather than pull all information on every call (this will greatly increase speeds).

 ## Installation